KALKIDAN-SEMRE/HabeshaText-Scribe/README.md

 The app will be available at for instance: `http://localhost:5173` (or the port shown in your terminal).

+## Usage Example

+1. Type Amharic words using English alphabets in the input box.
+2. View the instant transcription in Amharic script.
+3. Press the "Translate to English" button to get the English translation.

 ## Technology Stack

 - **Vite** – Fast build tool for modern web apps